tedneward/Azgaarnoth/Magic/Wild.md

 Some arcane casters, however, have sought ways to tap into this uncontrolled force, allowing it into this world without tight controls, believing that doing so is a path to greater power.
 This "wild mages", as they came to be known, were particularly popular during the

-## Wild Magic Zones

 ## Wild Magic Surge

-**Wild Magic Surge**
+A wild magic surge can happen in a variety of ways, and the effects are entirely unpredictable.
+If the wild surge is triggered by an individual creature's actions, roll d100 on the Individual Wild Magic Surge Effect table, below; if the surge is triggered by something else, roll on the Area Wild Magic Surge table.

-d100  | Effect
+**Individual Wild Magic Surge Effect** d100  | Effect
 ----- | -------
-01-02 | Roll on this table at the start of each of your turns for the next minute, ignoring this result on subsequent rolls.
+01-02 | Roll on this table at the start of each of your turns (or Initiative 20) for the next minute, ignoring this result on subsequent rolls.
-03-04 | For the next minute, you can see any invisible creature if you have line of sight to it.
+03    | For the next minute, you can see any invisible creature if you have line of sight to it.
+04    | You disappear, reappearing 1 minute later in exactly the same place, with no time having passed for you.
 05-06 | A modron chosen and controlled by the DM appears in an unoccupied space within 5 feet of you, then disappears 1 minute later.
-07-08 | You cast [Fireball](Spells/fireball.md) as a 3rd-level spell centered on yourself.
+07-08 | You cast [Fireball](Spells/fireball.md) as a 3rd-level spell, centered on yourself.
 09-10 | You cast [Magic Missile](Spells/magic-missile.md) as a 5th-level spell.
 11-12 | Roll a d10.
 Your height changes by a number of inches equal to the roll.
 If the roll is odd, you shrink.
 If the roll is even, you grow.
 13-14 | You cast [Confusion](Spells/confusion.md) centered on yourself.
 15-16 | For the next minute, you regain 5 hit points at the start of each of your turns.
 17-18 | You grow a long beard made of feathers that remains until you sneeze, at which point the feathers explode out from your face.
 19-20 | You cast [Grease](Spells/grease.md) centered on yourself.
 21-22 | Creatures have disadvantage on saving throws against the next spell you cast in the next minute that involves a saving throw.
-23-24 | Your skin turns a vibrant shade of blue.
-A [Remove Curse](Spells/remove-curse.md) spell can end this effect.
+23-24 | Your skin turns a vibrant shade of blue permanently, but a [Remove Curse](Spells/remove-curse.md) spell can end this effect.
 25-26 | An eye appears on your forehead for the next minute.
 During that time, you have advantage on Wisdom (Perception) checks that rely on sight.
 27-28 | For the next minute, all your spells with a casting time of 1 action have a casting time of 1 bonus action.
 29-30 | You teleport up to 60 feet to an unoccupied space of your choice that you can see.
 31-32 | You are transported to the Astral Plane until the end of your next turn, after which time you return to the space you previously occupied or the nearest unoccupied space if that space is occupied.
 33-34 | Maximize the damage of the next damaging spell you cast within the next minute.
 35-36 | Roll a d10.
 Your age changes by a number of years equal to the roll.
 If the roll is odd, you get younger (minimum 1 year old).
 If the roll is even, you get older.
 37-38 | 1d6 flumphs controlled by the DM appear in unoccupied spaces within 60 feet of you and are frightened of you.
 They vanish after 1 minute.